JavierMtzRdz/tidydelta/README.md

 ## Example

-Using tidydelta_m(), the following commands are equivalent:
+Using tidydelta(), the following commands are equivalent:

 ``` r
 # Load packages